-Figure C-4-14 - Selection of S-104 data
+Figure D-2-14 - Selection of S-104 data

 Each of the S-102 points are assigned the adjusted water level equal to the S-102 value + the calculated (shoalest) S-104 value as defined in the previous step.

 Once the WLA polygon for time ti is processed the WLA polygon for time ti+1 is processed.